 The newspaper clippings and documents are organized chronologically, with an emphasis on the 1970s.
 Some documents are organized by subject, for example document from the Swedish Committee on Vietnam, Laos and Kampuchea, the trials of Pol Pot and the Voice of Cambodian Nationalists.
 A large amount of the documents are in French.

-To see the collection, please contact the staff at the Asia Library.
-An overview of the collection can be seen here (links to a PDF).
+An overview of the collection can be found here (links to a PDF).